chunkaichang/til/python/pandas_bars.md

 # Plotting bar graphs with pandas

 The following code plots a bar graph with 5 groups, each of which has 2 attributes.
-The graph is generated from a dataframe where columns are attributes.
+The graph is generated from a dataframe where rows (indices) are groups and columns are attributes.

 Note that the plot function returns an `matplotlib.axes.Axes` object, which can be used to set xlabel and ylabel.